sahmaragaev/web-project-2/README.md

 ## Demo

-The project cannot be deployed in GitHub pages since the project includes server (api) which cannot be run on GH pages.
+It is impossible to deploy this project in GitHub pages since the project includes server (api) which cannot run on GH pages.

 ## Table of Contents